Solving Intermittent Cable Modem Issues|

 "suckout" problem (see section further below).
 Here is a 'good' example with no problems:

-If power levels are too high, or 'hot' (greater than +15 dBmV), contact your cable company.
+If power levels are too high, or 'hot' (greater than +15 dBmV), contact your cable company to resolve.

 After bypassing all house wiring (connecting the cable modem to the cable